 Of all things, curiosity is seen as one of the primary causes of teen drug abuse.
 Many times a curious teen will try a drug that he gets from a friend or even from his parents medicine cabinet, just to see what the effect is.
 If the effect is perhaps euphoric, the teen may go on and try again and again until he forms and addiction.

-Per pressure is great for a teen.
+Teens experience a trememdous amount of peer pressure.
 Studies of teenage drug abuse show that most teens try a drug when prompted to do so by a friend.
 The teen often thinks that if she does not bend to this demand, that she risks losing her friends and been seen as unfit for the group.

 Toying with drugs can be seen as a form of amusement.
 When a group of teenagers get together, they start to look for something to occupy their time and have fun.
 Unfortunately, they often see the use of drugs as fun, so the root cause is boredom.